kevintrancs/AlexaSkill/README.md

 - [ ] ML prepared
 - [ ] ML API ready for client
-- [ x ] Bookmarks per user and returning list of articles
+- [x] Bookmarks per user and returning list of articles
-- [ x ] UI for Settings
+- [x] UI for Settings
 - [ ] Test for deployment
 - [ ] Ahem, deploy it
 - [ ] Actual error checking and finding bugs